conceptkit/swift-conceptkit/README.md

 Concept Kit is a case-insensitive and space-insensitive language.

 Here is a concept graph containing inter-related concepts.
-The capitalization of Square is only a helpful convension to differnetiate the Concept from the inclusion of the Concept.
+The capitalization of Square is a convention to help differentiate the Concept from the inclusion of the Concept.

 **Textual Representation:**